How selling gold from Ashbourne by post works

 The payment step

-What we buy, and who tends to sell it from Ashbourne
+What we buy, and when selling from Ashbourne makes sense

-Most enquiries from Ashbourne fall into a few familiar groups.
+Selling from Ashbourne takes the same form whatever your reason for it.
 Whatever you have, it is valued the same way: each item XRF-tested, weighed, and written up before you decide anything.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.